-- 64. The 2009 Landscape Character assessment is incorporated into Appendix 7 of the Local Plan Part 2 pages 191-195 and identifies that Cossall Parish covers two character areas.
-The western edge of the Parish is in the NC01 Erewash River Corridor.
+- 64. The 2009 Landscape Character assessment is incorporated into Appendix 7 of the Local Plan Part 2 pages 191-195 and identifies that the CNP Area covers two character areas.
+The western edge of the CNP Area is in the NC01 Erewash River Corridor.
 This is described as 'a flood plain lying in a broad valley'.
 The river channel of the Erewash is not visually prominent although the effects of its presence are clearly seen in the landscape e.g., wetland habitats and marginal bank side vegetation.
 Low lying floodplain pasture is frequently used as grazing meadow primarily for horses and cattle and arable farming is evident on the valley slopes.
 Where field boundaries are present these are mainly formed by well managed hedgerows. ' - 65.
-The majority of the Parish is in NCO2 Babbington Rolling Farmlands.
+The majority of the CNP Area is in NCO2 Babbington Rolling Farmlands.
 'The disused Nottingham Canal to the west of the area forms a principal watercourse and there are several small brooks and ditches within the area which drain towards the Nottingham Canal and the River Erewash with long open views over the rolling landscape to wooded horizons.'
 (Page 193 Part 2 Local Plan). - 66.
 The historic field pattern has mostly been modified or modernised in this area, although there are some pockets of smaller fields with historic characteristics still evident around Cossall village.
-The LCA Assessment notes that 'small isolated settlements such as Cossall have retained their original rural settlement pattern with distinctive centres, brick-built farmsteads and traditional churches' (Page 193 Part 2 Local Plan). - 67.
-The Landscape Character is defined as 'moderate to good' for both character areas with the overall landscape strategy being to 'conserve and enhance'. - 68.
-The distinctive landscape in the Parish is a key defining characteristic that strongly informs the area.
-Water is present, both from the disused Nottingham Canal and the lower lying Erewash Valley on the western edge of the Parish.
-The topography, with the oldest parts of - All policies should be read in conjunction with policies in Broxtowe Borough Council's adopted Plan.
-No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies
+The LCA Assessment notes that 'small isolated settlements such as Cossall have retained their original rural settlement pattern with distinctive centres, brick-built farmsteads and traditional churches' (Page 193 Part 2 Local Plan).

-Cossall sitting on top of the hill, along with the surge in industrialisation associated with the mining industry, means that development has been sporadic and clustered along through roads.
+- 67. The Landscape Character is defined as 'moderate to good' for both character areas with the overall landscape strategy being to 'conserve and enhance'. - 68.
+The distinctive landscape in the CNP Area is a key defining characteristic that strongly informs the area.
+Water is present, both from the disused Nottingham Canal and the lower lying Erewash Valley on the western edge of the CNP Area.
+The topography, with the oldest parts of Cossall sitting on top of the hill, along with the surge in industrialisation associated with the mining industry, means that development has been sporadic and clustered along through roads.
 There are however important gaps.